 Testicular rupture results when there is laceration of the tunica albuginea of the testis, such that testicular parenchyma may extrude.
 It may occur from either blunt or penetrating trauma.
 As a general principle, penetrating injuries to the scrotum should be surgically explored.
-The risk of testicular injury is quite high with these injuries.
+The risk of testicular injury is quite high with these injuries and the role of ultrasound in the diagnosis of testicular rupture in this setting is limited.
 Even penetrating injuries with a tangential trajectory have a high likelihood of injuring the testis or cord structures.
 In cases of blunt trauma, however, the incidence of testicular rupture varies widely, and depends on the forces exerted, the mechanism of injury, and testis mobility.
 Following blunt injury, the physical examination findings may include swelling, tenderness or ecchymosis.
 If one can clearly palpate the testis and it is entirely normal to palpation, rupture is unlikely.
-If there is significant scrotal wall thickening from edema or hematoma, testicular palpation may be difficult or impossible, and scrotal ultrasonography can determine the degree of testis injury.
+If there is significant scrotal wall thickening from edema or hematoma, testicular palpation may be difficult or impossible, and scrotal ultrasonography can determine the degree of testis injury with a high level of accuracy.
 In addition to demonstrating a break in the continuity of the tunica albuginea or evidence of extruded parenchyma, ultrasound evidence of a marked loss of internal homogeneity of the testis is highly predictive of testicular rupture and warrants surgical exploration.
 Blunt injury may result in testicular rupture, intratesticular hematoma, testicular contusion (bruising) or hematocele (blood collection within the tunica vaginalis space).
-Among these, only testicular rupture requires surgical repair.
-Largeor painful hematoceles may benefit from drainage.
+Among these, only testicular rupture requires surgical repair, though surgical exploration is indicated for large hematomas or imaging that fails to rule out rupture.
+Large or painful hematoceles may benefit from drainage.
 For intratesticular hematoma (intact tunica albuginea, localized hematoma within an otherwise intact testis) or local tenderness (contusion), observation, rest, cold packs and analgesics are appropriate therapy.

 Surgical exploration for trauma is performed through incisions that anticipate the structures at risk.
 For penetrating trauma, a vertical incision may be easily extended into the groin to expose the spermatic cord.
 For blunt trauma, a transverse incision over the injured scrotal compartment is effective.
 After inspecting and draining the tunica vaginalis space, any extruded testicular parenchyma is inspected, irrigated and resected or retained and tunical lacerations repaired.
 The testicular compartment may be drained, generally with a small Penrose drain.
 With trauma, most testicular injuries are amenable to repair.
 Orchiectomy is indicated when there is major injury to the spermatic cord with organ devitalization, and destruction of parenchyma is so extensive that no significant tissue can be salvaged.